Itozee/itozee/README.md

 <br>

 Hi, I'm Emmanuel Itodo.
-I have experience as an auditor for Bakertilly(Chartere Accountants) specializing in International regulatory compliance.
+I have experience as an auditor for Bakertilly(Chartered Accountants) specializing in International regulatory compliance.
 I am passionate about solving business challenges, which led me to immerse myself in the realm of data..
 Exploring data warehousing ETL has taught me the value of leveraging historical and industry-related data for effective decision-making.
 Proficiency with tools like MySQL Workbench and PowerBI has equipped me with the practical skills.
 Beside's data stuff, I enjoying playing football and watching Chelsea.

 <br>